ServiceNow/WorkArena/README.md

 ## Benchmark Contents

 At the moment, WorkArena-L1 includes `19,912` unique instances drawn from `33` tasks that cover the main components of the ServiceNow user interface, otherwise referred to as "atomic" tasks.
 WorkArena++ contains 682 tasks, each one sampling among thousands of potential configurations.
+WorkArena++ uses the atomic components presented in WorkArena, and composes them into real-world use cases evaluating planning, reasoning, and memorizing abilities of agents.

 The following videos show an agent built on `GPT-4-vision` interacting with every atomic component of the benchmark.
 As emphasized by our results, this benchmark is not solved and thus, the performance of the agent is not always on point.